bvalot/pyMLST/README.md

   -c, --count           In strain mode, count the number of gene present in
                         the database
   -m [MINCOVER], --mincover [MINCOVER]
-                        Minimun number of strain found to conserved a gene (default:0)
+                        Minimun number of strain found to keep a gene (default:0)
-  -k, --keep            Keep only gene with different allele (omit missing) -V, --inverse         Conserved only gene that not pass filter of mincover
+  -k, --keep            Keep only gene with different allele (omit missing) -V, --inverse         Keep only gene that do not meet the filter of mincover
                         or keep options
 ```